Brenda and Doyle

 Brenda, Doyle, and Cast Iron Collecting

 Since that first meeting in Fargo, Linda and I have met up with Brenda and Doyle at various locations throughout the United States, including cast iron auctions, chapter meetings, camping, and at the annual GCICA conventions in Maine, Missouri, Louisiana, and Erie.
+Brenda and Doyle have attended each annual convention, as well as every Heartland meetup, since the first convention in Fargo.

-Brenda is presently the Treasurer of GCICA (as of 2025, she is Vice President!) and has also served as an “at large” Director.
 Brenda says that their membership in GCICA has played a big part in their fascination with the old iron.
 Brenda says,

 Brenda Bernstein